tinyredinc/notes/real_estate/cofund_web_info.md

       *Status: Comming Soon

-      The Briars Resort, a picturesque lake-view golf resort, is located on the south side of Lake Simcoe in Jackson's Point, Georgina.
+      The Briars Resort, a picturesque lake-view golf resort spanning 145 acres, is located on the south side of Lake Simcoe in Jackson's Point, Georgina.
 Just an hour's drive from the City of Toronto, it offers an ideal retreat for a weekend getaway.
 The resort currently features an 18-hole golf course, a hotel with spa facilities, beaches, docks, cottages, boat houses, and areas designated for residential use.
 The futurn plan includes the development and construction of residential land, the renovation and room expansion of the existing hotel, and the construction of a new outdoor spring spa, a banquet hall, a waterfront restaurant, and premium lake-view cottages.<strong>Target Annualized Return: TBD.</strong>

       Estimated Completion Value: TBD
       Estimated Project Duration: TBD